-Although he was the second string quarterback, he was a popular figure and a fan favorite in Denver.
+Although he was the second-string quarterback, he was a popular figure and a fan favorite in Denver.
 Head coach John Fox was faced with a difficult decision; stay with Orton or go with the fan favorite.

-By the fifth game Fox knew he had to make a change and he chose Tebow.
+By the fifth game, Fox knew he had to make a change, and he chose Tebow.

 Tebow made an immediate impact.
 A once sluggish offense came to life.
-Fox modified his offense to more of a read option which Tebow was familiar with but the team was rejuvenated nonetheless.
+Fox modified his offense to more of a read-option which Tebow was familiar with, but the team was rejuvenated nonetheless.

 Tebow led his team to victory over the favored Pittsburgh Steelers which put them in line to face the New England Patriots once again.
 In the New England game, Tebow was not allowed to run outside or inside forcing him to be a pocket passer.
-Without the ability for to run the ball the Broncos' offense was stifled, which led to them losing the first playoff game that they had qualified for in several years
+Without the ability to run the ball the Broncos' offense was stifled, which led to them losing the first playoff game that they had qualified for in several years

 After experiencing success during his second year in Denver and taking the Broncos to the playoffs, everyone, including Tebow, thought that he would be a lock for starting quarterback in the next season.
 However, the loss to the Patriots caused trade rumors to begin circulating.
 Even though he had been successful, the possibility of getting Peyton Manning as a free agent along with the continuing criticism of his quarterbacking style fed the rumor mill concerning him being traded.

 Player operations manager John Elway tried to quell the rumors about Tebow's supposed trade status by saying he was the team's quarterback moving forward.
-But anyone who witnessed his proclamation could tell his heart wasn't in it and almost as soon as Manning officially became a free agent it was a done deal, Tebow was traded to the New York Jets thus ending his tenure in Denver.
+But anyone who witnessed his proclamation could tell his heart wasn't in it and almost as soon as Peyton Manning officially became a free agent it was a done deal, Tebow was traded to the New York Jets thus ending his tenure in Denver.

 A New York Kind of Moment

 The New York Jets and their coach Rex Ryan had a plan for Tebow's unorthodox style of play.
 Unfortunately, it didn't involve him playing the pure quarterback position.
 What they envisioned was putting him in a hybrid role of the "wildcat" offense where many teams were using a running back in the quarterback spot.
 The New York version was to use a quarterback in the quarterback spot who they really didn't see as a quarterback (I hope I didn't lose anybody there—if I did just read that last line a few times until you get it.)

 The Jets developed packages (plays) for Tebow to run in the game that were primarily running plays rather than passing ones (because they didn't see him as a real quarterback—now is the above sentence making more sense?)
 The plays, as you can guess and probably witnessed, did not do well since everyone and their grandparents knew that Tebow was going to do a running play.
 The defenses simply stacked the defensive line, waited for Tebow, and stuffed him at the line of scrimmage.

-It goes without saying that Tebow's tenure in New York was not highlight reel material and after the 2012 season he found himself unemployed and looking for a new team again.
+It goes without saying that Tebow's tenure in New York was not highlight-reel material and after the 2012 season he found himself unemployed and looking for a new team again.